 2. Teaching patients about oral hygiene.

 As a dental assistant, you’ll need to serve as an educator who teaches patients about oral hygiene.
+Your dental assistant responsibilities often include passing down some of your knowledge to help the patient with their oral hygiene.

 3. Providing patients with follow-up instructions.